Shop by Brands FAQ

-B2B Commerce Cloud is excited to release Shop by Brands later this year.
-To help you plan for implementing this functionality on an B2B Commerce Cloud site, here are some frequently asked questions (FAQs).
+To help you plan for implementing Shop by Brands on an Optimizely Configured Commerce site, here are some frequently asked questions (FAQs).

 If you have existing pages or URLs named Brands or BrandDetail, you will receive a warning when you enable this feature via the Enable Brands setting.
 To leverage the brands feature, you must delete these pages from your site.
 Once your previous Brands pages are deleted, then disable/re-enable the Enable Brands setting.
 See Brands and Product Lines for more details.